upprsk/uterm/README.md

 # uterm

 Microscopic floating terminal for neovim with nothing special.
+Made this plugin to learn how to make plugins.

 ## Config